Ethiopian Coffee: Everything You Need To Know About The Birthplace Of Coffee

 Tips On How To Brew Coffee From Ethiopia

 Since this is an African coffee, Ethiopian coffee tends to be light in body and brighter in acidity, it does best as filter coffee.
+Yes, it shares a lot of similarities with the coffee grown in Tanzania.
 Using an automatic dripper will produce a great cup, so long as the coffee is roasted and ground fresh.
 The paper filter will give a lot of clarity to the flavors of the coffee, giving it the perfect amount of acidity and body.

 For best results, however, you should try brewing it as a pour over coffee.
 This allows for more control in the brewing process and slows down the brew enough to pull out the best flavors of the coffee.

 Do you prefer washed Ethiopians?
 I might recommend a Chemex because their thick paper filters yield a cup of coffee with a tea-like body and clean, bright flavor notes.
 How about naturals?
 Try a V60, with a thinner paper filter to showcase the syrupy body and bright, acidic fruit notes.
 The Hario, when used with a medium-coarse grind, focuses on the fruity, bright acidity and prevents over-extraction of any bitter elements.

 Due to their fruited and floral notes, Ethiopian beans also make for a wonderful, refreshing cold brew or iced coffee.
 Smooth with notes of blueberry or peach?
 Yes, please.
 Make sure to grind coarsely for cold brew, so as to not over-extract the coffee’s acidity.

 You can also brew Ethiopian as an iced pour over, if you like your cold coffee with a little more zing to it.
 Because you are brewing the coffee hot over ice, it will preserve more of the acidity.

 Where To Buy Real, Quality Ethiopian Coffee Beans